RobVerplanke/To-do-list-v2/README.md

 This project is a to-do app developed as part of "The Odin Project" JavaScript curriculum.
 The app allows users to manage and organize tasks.

 ## Features
-- Users can add new tasks with a title and an optional deadline.
+- Users can add new tasks with a title, description and an optional deadline.
 - Users can mark tasks as completed.
 - Users can edit tasks to update the title or deadline.
+- Users can change priority status.
+- Users can include notes.
 - Users can delete tasks.
 - The app stores tasks in the browser's localStorage, preserving them even after page refresh.